Pygmy shrew tenrec

 The pygmy shrew tenrec (Microgale parvula) is a species of placental mammal in the family Tenrecidae.
 It is endemic to Madagascar.
 Its natural habitat is subtropical or tropical moist forests.
-While it is not endangered, its population is slowly declining as it is threatened by habitat loss.
-This is of concern, though does not yet merit a higher protection level.
+While it is not endangered, its population is slowly declining as it experiences habitat loss.

 Habitat and Diet

-This tenrec has a far-reaching habitat that stretches from the southern part of the island of Madagascar to the northern peninsula, making it one of the only rodent-like creatures to live in this particular part of the island where species diversity is reduced.
+This tenrec has a habitat that stretches from the southern part of the island of Madagascar to the northern peninsula, making it one of the only rodent-like creatures to live in this particular part of the island where species diversity is reduced.
 It is restricted to intact forest areas for the most part and has an altitude range of between 100 and 1,990 m asl.
-Like most other tenrecs, the pygmy shrew tenrec is an insectivore, making its diet out of Madagascar's numerous bug and insect species.
+Like most other tenrecs, the pygmy shrew tenrec is an insectivore.

 History

 The species was catalogued by G. Grandidier in 1934.
 While the exact parameters of the species and its populations were unknown until the mid 1990s, it was listed as "Endangered" in 1996 when scientists found sufficient data to back up the category.
 This was recently redacted and changed to "Least Concern" in 2006.